GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 #### Requisites

 - In the following we will use Java as programming language.
 Entry-level knowledge is enough.
-Make sure you have Java Standard Edition installed.
+Make sure you have Java 11 or higher installed.
 The use of Maven as a build tool is recommended

 - Copy the requesting party JKS file to your local machine (inside the Gluu server chroot, it is located at `/etc/certs/scim-rp.jks`)